 It's a wonderful story.

-“Famine” is scheduled for release later this year and is written and directed by Omer Sarikaya, along with Tipperary-born screenwriter Norina Mackey.
+“Famine” was written and directed by Omer Sarikaya, along with Tipperary-born screenwriter Norina Mackey.

 Sarikaya fell in love with this story, which was mentioned by Joyce in "Ulysses," "Even the Grand Turk sent us his piastres.
 But the Sassenach tried to starve the nation at home while the land was full of crops that the British hyenas bought and sold in Rio de Janeiro."

 Sarikaya spent two years researching the story and was determined to bring it to the big screen.
 It was a true passion project for Sarikaya, who also announced that most of the profits from the movie will be donated to UNICEF.

 Irish American actor Dave Bresnahan also stars in the film.
 “We are thrilled to have a very skilled character actor Dave Bresnahan play the role of Frank, a Catholic priest.
 He will perform a very significant supporting role that opens the film and then will help bring the story to a conclusion.”
 Sarikaya said.

 "His background as an Irish-American with relatives who currently live in Ireland brings added perspective to our international cast and crew.